koic/gtm_rails/README.md

 ```ruby
 <%= google_tag_manager_noscript_tag(:foo) %>
 ```

+These method arguments are a label name specified in `config/google_tag_manager.yml`.

 Google Tag Manager container snippet will be expanded based on `Rails.env` and label name.
 If there is no match, a blank string is returned.